Gigaspaces/xap-docs/site/content/xap101/jpa-api.markdown

 }
 ```

-In order to query the Card entity using a specific Integer in the numbers collection we use JPQL's `"MEMBER OF"`:
+In order to query the Card entity using a specific Integer in the numbers collection we use JPQL's `MEMBER OF`:

 ```java